Permax and other Pergolide products have been recalled due to serious cardiovascular risks.

 If you or a loved one has suffered serious harm caused by Permax or pergolide products, you may be entitled to compensation of your medical expenses and more.
 Please contact our qualified and experienced Permax attorneys and Permax lawyers today to learn more about your rights and options to file a Permax lawsuit.

-Oshman & Mirisola can help you make informed decisions about your legal rights, so please call the Permax attorneys at Oshman & Mirisola at Toll Free: 1(800)-400-8182 for your free legal consultation.
+The Oshman Firm can help you make informed decisions about your legal rights, so please call the Permax attorneys at The Oshman Firm at Toll Free: 1(800)-400-8182 for your free legal consultation.